6

 2022

-Reinstalling the Apache2 web server in Linux Mint 21 and installation of PHP 8.1
+Reinstalling Apache2 web server on Linux Mint 21 and installing PHP 8.1

 16:34

-Reinstalling the Apache2 web server in Linux Mint 21 and installation of PHP 8.1
+Reinstalling Apache2 web server on Linux Mint 21 and installing PHP 8.1

 6 September 2022 16:34

-After the transition to Linux Mint 21 "Vanessa", which is based on the Ubuntu jammy package base, the Apache2 web server stopped running.
+After switching to Linux Mint 21 "Vanessa", which is based on the Ubuntu jammy package base, Apache2 stopped running.

-How I restored the work of the web server, it is described below.
+How I restored the web server is described below.

 sudo service apache2 start